 American Language and Culture Institute (ALCI)

 The American Language and Culture Institute team administers and teaches extensive English language and cultural programs, including tutoring and mentoring, to all international students for whom English is a second language.
 International students will acquire all the necessary skills to function and compete within the American university environment.
-ALCI also offers opportunities for American and international students to develop leadership and cross-cultural skills (for more information, see the Admission Policies section of the catalog).
+ALCI also offers opportunities for American and international students to develop leadership and cross-cultural skills (for more information, see the Admissions Policies section of this catalog).

 Ethnic Studies Program

 The Ethnic Studies program enhances students’ understanding of the experiences of U.S. immigrant populations and communities of color, along with their sensitivity to issues of race, ethnicity, and social class.
 The program also enables students to analyze contemporary social problems that affect these populations and to evaluate public policy related to the areas of immigration, education, criminal justice, health care, and economic development.